NandeeshNB/Explainable-Bias-Aware-Risk-Stratification-for-Heart-Disease/README.md

 # Explainable & Bias-Aware Heart Disease Risk Stratification

-A machine learning framework for heart disease prediction that is **accurate, explainable, fair, and calibrated**, built using Random Forest, SHAP, LIME, SMOTE, and Fairlearn.
+This project presents a fully explainable, fair, and calibrated machine learning framework for heart disease prediction.
+It integrates SMOTE, isotonic calibration, SHAP & LIME explainability, and Fairlearn bias analysis, ensuring performance, transparency, and ethical AI deployment in healthcare.

 ---

 ## 🚀 Overview
+Cardiovascular diseases remain one of the leading causes of death worldwide.
+Traditional clinical models often struggle with non-linear data patterns, lack interpretability, and may show bias across demographic groups.

-This project develops a trustworthy AI system for predicting heart disease using the **Cleveland** and **Statlog** datasets.
-It focuses on:
+This project addresses these challenges by developing a trustworthy AI framework for heart disease prediction with:

 - Explainability (SHAP, LIME)
 - Bias mitigation (Fairlearn)
 - Probability calibration (Isotonic Regression)
 - Class imbalance handling (SMOTE)
 - Transparent and clinically reliable predictions

+The framework is tested on two benchmark datasets: Cleveland and Statlog Heart Disease datasets.

 ---